-If you have experienced sexual harassment, sexual violence/assault, domestic violence, or dating violence, do everything possible to preserve evidence by making certain that the scene is not disturbed.
+If you have experienced alleged sex discrimination, sex-based harassment, sexual violence/assault, domestic violence, or dating violence, do everything possible to preserve evidence by making certain that the scene is not disturbed.
 Preservation of evidence may be necessary to pursue remedies.
-Victims of sexual harassment, sexual violence/assault should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed.
+Victims of sex-based harassment, sexual violence/assault should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed.
 Clothes should not be changed.
 When necessary, seek immediate medical attention at an area hospital.